EllaTheCat/dopamine-2024/README.md

 - **WASD keyboard** The main keyboard provides three inverted-T cursor keypads for focusing a container, moving a container, resizing a container.
 These can be mixed together, they can be used in default mode with the Mod4 modifier,or unmodified in a Menu mode entered by the Menu key.
-The Menu key detrmines two major modes, Menu Keys and More Menu Keys.
+The Menu key provides two major modes, Menu Keys and More Menu Keys.

 - **i3|sway keyboard** The WASD keyboard is more or less a simple rearrangement of the standard i3|sway layout we have all invested in.
 I intend to make the i3|sway standard bindings available as an